th3df/cleaningdata/CodeBook.md

 and 68 columns.
 Each row represents a summary (average) of feature measurements from the the original observation file for each subject/activity combination.
 Each column represents the average value for that feature over all observations in the raw file for a given subject/activity combination.
-The subject labels in column 1 range from 1 to 30, representing the volunteers.
+The subject labels in column 1 are integers that range from 1 to 30, representing the volunteers.
 The activity labels in column 2 are as follows:
 **WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.**

 The remaining 66 columns represent the average measurement for the given feature across all observations in the raw observation files for that given combination of subject and activity.

-## The feature dictionary
+## The variable dictionary for tidy data frame "set by_subj_activity"

+**The units of the two ID variables are:**

+*subject is an integer

+*activity is a factor with six levels as indicated above

 **The units of the 66 variables/features in the tidy data set are as follows for the various categories:**